IgrikXD/WSPR-beacon/Device-test-report.md

 This section provides information about the device's performance during long distance WSPR message transmission.
 Data on transmitted and decoded WSPR messages are taken from the [WSPR Rocks!](http://wspr.rocks/)

+> [!NOTE]
+>During testing of the device, the antenna used was tuned to the resonant frequency using the NanoVNA vector network analyzer.

 ### [PCB version 1.0](https://github.com/IgrikXD/WSPR-beacon/releases/tag/wspr-beacon-1.0) with BS170 field-effect transistor amplifier:

 | Firmware version | Transmission frequency | Used antenna   | SNR | Frequency drift | Distance to transmitter |